robinmoisson/staticrypt/README.md

                                    localStorage when entered by the user.
 Set to "false" to hide the box.
 Default: "0", no expiration.                 [number] [default: 0]
-      -s, --salt                   Set the salt manually.
-It should be set if you want to use "Remember me" through multiple pages.
+      -s, --salt                   Generate a config file or set the salt manually.
-                                   It needs to be a 32-character-long hexadecimal string.
+                                   Pass a 32-character-long hexadecimal string to
-                                   Include the empty flag to generate a random salt you can use: "statycrypt -s".            [string]
+                                   use as salt, or leave empty to generate, display and save to config a random salt.
+This won't overwrite an exisiting config file.      [string]
           --share                  Get a link containing your hashed password that will auto-decrypt the page.
 Pass your URL as a value to append "#staticrypt_pwd=<hashed_pwd>",